Aljaz-S/AgileDropPhp/README.md

 --------------------------------
 VERSION
 --------------------------------
+- 1.2
+	- Update of plugin to display on all pages

 - 1.1
 	- Module logic devided to display only on single event nodes
 	- Added new services DateCalculator